wp-plugins/woocommerce-compare-products/readme.txt

 * When you upgrade nothing changes except all the features of Compare Products you see on the lite version are activated.
 * This means you can activate, set up and use the free version and then if you find you want the added features and functionality you can upgrade, completely risk free.

-<strong>Pro Version Features</strong>
+= Pro Version Features =

 * All of the In-Plugin Custom Style and layout settings are activated.

 * Product Express Manager - worth the price of the Pro Version upgrade on its own - Saves you hours, days or even weeks of work on larger stores

 * Activates the 'View Cart' feature on Grid View.

 * Activates all Grid View layout and display styling function.

 * Activates full Compare Widget layout and styling functions.

 * Activates 'Add to Cart', 'View Cart' feature on the comparison table.

 * Activates full Comparison Table layout and style functions.